Event Detection

 You can then dive deeper into individual events by clicking on the name of one.

-Here is an example event:
+Here is an example event without the summary:

-This view can be broken into four parts: the Top Panel, Event Details, the Map view, and the Affected Items section.
+In both examples, the view can be broken into four parts: the Top Panel, Event Details, the Map view, and the Affected Items section.

 The top panel includes the title of the event, the affected areas/domains, and a View More Events button, that takes you back to the full event list.